Why you should migrate everything from Linux to BSD

 BSD was an operating system based on Research Unix, developed and distributed by the Computer Systems Research Group (CSRG) at the University of California, Berkeley.
 Today, "BSD" refers to its descendants, such as FreeBSD, OpenBSD, NetBSD and DragonFly BSD.
 These projects are real operating systems not just kernels and they are not "distributions".

 Linux distributions, such as Debian GNU/Linux and Arch Linux have to do the work of bringing together all the software required to create a complete Linux operating system.
-They need the Linux kernel, the GNU tools and libraries, an init system , and some amount of third party applications in order to end up with a functioning operating system.
+They need the Linux kernel, the GNU tools and libraries, an init system, and some amount of third party applications in order to end up with a functioning operating system.

 No one person or corporation owns BSD.
 It is created and distributed by a community of highly technical and committed contributors all over the world.

 Companies also use and contribute to BSD, but contrary to Linux, a company cannot "hijack" BSD.
-A company can make their own version of BSD, such as Sony Computer Entertainment has done for their PlayStation 3, PlayStation 4 and PlayStation Vita gaming consoles, but because the BSDs are complete operating systems, and because each BSD project is maintained and developed by Open Source enthusiasts, not companies such as Red Hat, the BSD projects are really and truly independent.
+A company can make their own version of BSD, such as Sony Computer Entertainment has done for their PlayStation 3, PlayStation 4 and PlayStation Vita gaming consoles, but because the BSDs are complete operating systems, and because each BSD project is maintained and developed by open source enthusiasts and communities, not companies such as Red Hat, the BSD projects are really and truly independent.

-The Linux GPL license is more strict on developers as it forces a release of all modified source code.
 BSD developers on the other hand have no such restrictions.
 Manufacturers may opt for BSD as their operating system of choice when creating new devices instead of Linux.
-This would allow them to keep the code modifications to themselves.
+This would allow them to keep the code modifications to themselves if they wanted to.
 With Linux the license force the release of the source code to the public.

-The GPL license may sound better, because why should we allow companies to simply "steal" our Open Source code and produce closed source products based upon that without giving anything back.
+The GPL license may sound better, because why should we allow companies to simply "steal" our open source code and produce proprietary products without even giving anything back.
 But it's not that simple.
-By forcing companies to release source code to the public such code may be rejected by the original developers, which again makes companies more manipulative.
+By forcing companies to release source code to the public via the GPL license, companies quickly become more manipulative.